Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Materials and Methods

 \subsubsection{Deep Clustering}

-To generate context-free segmentation maps from per-pixel embeddings, we employ Invariant Information Clustering (IIC), a deep learning approach that replaces traditional agglomerative methods (e.g., BIRCH) in our framework.
-This transition addresses critical limitations in computational efficiency: neural network-based clustering implemented via PyTorch reduces training/inference times, memory overhead, and model portability compared to conventional scikit-learn workflows.
-The IIC-based approach optimizes cluster assignments by maximizing mutual information between an input sample x and its perturbed counterpart $x'$ \cite{Ji2018}.
-For our purposes, perturbations are introduced as Gaussian noise applied to encoder outputs
+To generate context-free segmentation maps from per-pixel embeddings, we employ Invariant Information Clustering (IIC), a deep learning approach that replaces traditional agglomerative methods (e.g., Balanced Iterative Reducing and Clustering using Hierarchies (BIRCH)) in our framework.
+This transition addresses critical limitations in computational efficiency: neural network-based clustering implemented via PyTorch reduces training/inference times, memory overhead, and model portability compared to conventional scikit-learn workflows. {Using a neural-network-based clustering implementation mainly improves runtime and portability; the key scientific idea is that we preserve the ability to resolve multiple, nested habitat and bloom regimes rather than a single flat classification.} The IIC-based method optimizes cluster assignments by maximizing the mutual information between an input sample, x, and its perturbed counterpart, $x'$ \cite{Ji2018}.
+For our purposes, perturbations are introduced as Gaussian noise applied to encoder outputs.

 To emulate the multi-tiered representative capabilities of agglomerative clustering, we designed a tree-structured hierarchical clustering system (Figure \ref{fig2}).
 The root node partitions data into an initial set of coarse classes (here, 800), while child nodes refine these into separate sets of subclasses (here, 100 each), trained exclusively on samples inherited from their parent clusters.
-This top-down hierarchy enables scene segmentation at user-defined specificity levels, with class relationships explicitly encoded in the tree topology.
-To our knowledge, this represents the first implementation of IIC/deep clustering for segmentation in a hierarchical configuration.
-While current implementations require manual hierarchy depth specification (two levels in this study), future iterations could integrate automated node splitting.
+At the coarsest level, for this application, this tends to separate broad water types (e.g., low-biomass open ocean vs productive, optically complex coastal waters); the child nodes then resolve finer distinctions such as high-biomass HAB regimes within coastal waters or different phytoplankton assemblages within the same region.
 Beyond segmentation accuracy, this structure facilitates exploratory data analysis by revealing latent connections between classes and class hierarchies.
+The resulting clusters are context-free statistical groupings that do not yet correspond to species, cell abundance levels, or physical oceanographic variables.
+This top-down hierarchy enables scene segmentation at user-defined levels of specificity, with class relationships explicitly encoded in the tree's topology. \remove[]{To our knowledge, this represents the first implementation of IIC/deep clustering for segmentation in a hierarchical configuration.} While current implementations require manual specification of hierarchy depth (two levels in this study), future iterations could integrate automated node splitting.
+The output of this step is not 'HAB' vs 'no HAB' yet, but a set of objectively derived ocean surface and bloom-pattern classes that can later be mapped to ecologically meaningful categories using in situ observations.